databases for storage

 Note: apparently postgres doesn't have that problem.

-In both search use-cases the DBs should be a cache/query store, the real data should still be in flat files (e.g. .md, HTML, etc.)
+In both search use-cases the DBs should be a cache/query store, the real data should still be in flat files (e.g. .md, HTML, etc.) to ensure long-term durability.

 Even though databases are fine for rebuildable caches, that's still solving an optimization problem.